Meeting the wellness needs of corporate employees and their families.

 - Turn routine daily tasks into meditation opportunities

 - Identify sensory triggers that either support or deflect mindfulness

-- Shift automatic responses from reactive to reflective and effective
+- Shift automatic responses from reactive to reflective to effective

-ADULT FOCUSED Program #2 Hit Reset: Movement, Mindfulness and Meditation in the Workplace
+ADULT Program #2 Hit Reset: Movement, Mindfulness and Meditation in the Workplace

 Physical and mental stress in the workplace negatively impacts employee well-being, morale, and ultimately, productivity.
-The human body was not designed to sit at a desk, in a car, or hunched over a computer for long hours; it has been scientifically proven that the brain’s ability to focus on tasks diminishes without mental breaks.
+The human body was not designed to sit at a desk, in a car, or hunched over a computer for long hours; it has been scientifically proven that the brain’s ability to focus on tasks diminishes without appropriate and regular mental breaks.
 Working long hours without physical activity and regular mental breaks is counterintuitive to a healthy and productive work environment.
-Hitting the reset button throughout the day will keep you fresh, focused and feeling good while supporting creative and strategic thinking and the ability to process and retain new information.
+Hitting the reset button throughout the day will keep you fresh, focused, and feeling good, all while supporting creative, strategic thinking and the ability to process and retain new information.

 Hit Reset includes tools and techniques that can be accessed throughout your work day to provide essential brain and body breaks to reduce physical tension, improve posture, counter repetitive movements and body positioning, increase blood flow and boost oxygen levels to the body and brain.

 Learn basic yoga-based stretches that can be accessed sitting in a chair or at a desk to support the whole body.
-Includes exercises to counter eye strain from computer use to techniques to counter repetitive movements and body positioning.
-Beyond stretching, yoga provides meditation in motion and capitalizes on physical stretching to incorporate breathing and mindfulness skills to increase oxygen levels, deactivate stress breathing patterns, and focus the mind.
+Includes exercises to counter eye strain from computer use, and techniques to counter repetitive movements and sedentary body posture.
+Beyond stretching, this is meditation in motion: yoga-based stretching capitalizes on stretching the physical body by applying breathing and mindfulness skills to increase oxygen levels, deactivate stress breathing patterns, and focus the mind.